Alluxio/alluxio/docs/en/core-services/Caching.md

 ### Tiered Storage Management
 As block allocation/eviction no longer enforces a particular tier for new writes, a new block could end up in any configured tier.
+This allows writing data bigger than Alluxio storage capacity.
+However, it also requires Alluxio to dynamically manage block placement.
 To enforce the assumption that tiers are configured from fastest to slowest, Alluxio now moves blocks around tiers based on block annotation policies.

 Below configuration is honoured by each individual tier management task: